Norway’s Solution to Sex-Based Issues

-In Norway, the government has announced it will soon force companies to guarantee gender equity in the board room.
+In Norway, the government has announced it will soon force companies to guarantee sex equity in the board room.
 Under the new policy, at least forty percent of a company’s corporate board must be female.
 State and partly state-run companies have one year to comply.
-Private companies have until 2005 to meet the gender quota.
+Private companies have until 2005 to meet the sex-based quota.
 Sanctions for non-compliance have yet to be determined.

 In a separate move, the Norwegian government has announced that it is considering a general societal ban on sexual harassment.
 Tribunals would be established to judge violations and potentially award compensation to so-called victims.